 In the ordinary course of business, the Company is exposed to various market risk factors, including changes in general economic conditions, competition, foreign exchange rates, and raw materials pricing and availability.
 In addition, the Company is exposed to other financial market risks, primarily related to its long-term debt and foreign operations.
-There have been no material changes to the Company's exposure to market risk since December 31, 2017.
+Refer to Item 7A in the Company's Form 10-K for the year ended December 31, 2017 for more information about the Company's exposure to market risk.